rcardin/http4s-tutorial/README.md

 }
 ```

-To access the `<+>`, we need the right imports from Cats, which is at least
-`cats.syntax.semigroupk._`.
-Fortunately, we import the `cats.SemigroupK` type class for free using
-the `Klesli` type.
+To access the `<+>`, we need the proper imports from Cats, which is at least `cats.syntax.semigroupk._`.
+Fortunately, we import the `cats.SemigroupK` type class for free using the `Klesli` type.

-Last but not least, it's possible that an incoming request doesn't match with any of the available
-routes.
-Usually, such requests should end up with a 404 HTTP responses.
-As always, http4s library
-gives us an easy way to code such behaviour, using the `orNotFound` method from the package
+Last but not least, an incoming request might not match with any of the available routes.
+Usually, such requests should end up with 404 HTTP responses.
+As always, the http4s library gives us an easy way to code such behavior, using the `orNotFound` method from the package `org.http4s.implicits`:
-`org.http4s.implicits`:

 ```scala
 def allRoutesComplete[F[_]: Sync]: HttpApp[F] = {